 Grants which includes Medical Educational Goods and Services (MEGS)

-Novartis Pharmaceuticals UK Limited may provide grant support on request to Healthcare Organisations and Patient Groups in the form of financial support (monetary grants), and to Healthcare Organisations in the form of medical educational goods and services (MEGS).
+Novartis Pharmaceuticals UK (Novartis) Limited may provide grant support on request to Healthcare Organisations and Patient Groups in the form of financial support (monetary grants), and to Healthcare Organisations in the form of medical educational goods and services (MEGS).
 An application to use our Alcon Academy is a MEGS because it is requesting the use of laboratory services for training purposes.
-We can only consider grant requests which are for a minimum level of £3,800 or above.

 Educational grants will be considered which support the organisation of meetings where the content of the programme is wholly controlled by an independent organisation and Novartis has no input or influence over the content.
 If a grant is awarded, this support must be acknowledged on any documentation advertising the event.